 - If someone has been very involved in organising a particular event ask them to write something about how it went.

-- Keep an eye on The Argus for local and city-wide news of interest to your readers.
+- Keep an eye on local newspapers for local and city-wide news of interest to your readers.

-- Or you might publish an open letter from your group to a councillor in one edition of your newsletter and then publish their reply in the next.
+- Publish an open letter from your group to a Councillor in one edition of your newsletter and then publish their reply in the next.